Ahmed52Essam/social_media_app/README.md

 # Social Media API

 A simple REST API for a social media application built with Python and FastAPI.
-This project provides basic functionalities for creating posts and commenting on them, with data stored in-memory.
+This project provides basic functionalities for creating posts and commenting on them, with data stored in a SQLite database.

 ## Features
 - Create posts.